Sniff to Soothe: Scent Work for Dog Anxiety, Reactivity, and Emotional Regulation

 Take a Look Inside

-Reading Prview: Download Chapter 1 FREE
+Download Chapter 1 Free

 “From the moment I read the title of this book, Sniff to Soothe, I knew it was going to be revolutionary.
 It immediately struck me as one of those rare ideas that feels both brilliantly simple and profoundly transformative.
 The central insight of this book—that sniffing is not frivolous but fundamental—carries enormous implications.
 For dogs struggling with anxiety, reactivity, or over-arousal, sniffing provides a natural pathway to calm.”